shivams65/Using_terraform_Enviroments/README.md

 # terraform_envs

-Created two enviroments- PROD and Dev for working on Terraform
+Created two enviroments- Prod and Dev for working on Terraform using Terraform Modules